What are Literature Circles & how to use Lit Circles in High School Spanish?

 Students rank books to read in Lit Circles

-I let students to rank their choices.
+I let students rank their choices.
 To give them more info on each choice, I made a Google Slideshow for each class with a description of each book.
 These included the country of setting and main cultural themes.
 Students filled out a form ranking their choices, and giving their reasoning as well.
 I went through their requests and tried to put students into groups of their 1st or 2nd choice.
-A the same time, making sure that each group would be a positive functioning unit.
+A the same time, make sure that each group would be a positive functioning unit.
 For the duration of this unit, groups sat together in table groupings.

 Students Plan for Lit Circles